 Protected Characteristic sensitively enquiring about possible trans history that may support the effective and safe use of interventional procedures.
-Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (d) Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Marriage and Civil Partnership?
+Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (d) Marriage and Civil Partnership Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Marriage and Civil Partnership?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation There is no correlation between the subject of the policy and the protected characteristic of Marriage and Civil Partnership.
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable There is no correlation between the subject of the policy and the protected characteristic of Marriage and Civil Partnership.
 No negative impact

-(e) Pregnancy and Maternity New interventional No negative impact procedures bring Could the service change or policy have a improvements in patient disproportionate impact on the people with the care meaning that all protected characteristics of Pregnancy and Maternity? protected characteristic groups will benefit from Your evidence should show which of the 3 parts of the enhanced diagnostic General Duty have been considered (tick relevant and treatment options. boxes).
-Where procedures are 1) Domesto discrimination become and applied, delivery will 1) Remove discrimination, harassment and victimisation meet the requirements VICIIIIISAUUTI of the Equality Act and 2) Promote equality of opportunity Public Sector Equality 2) Fromoto equality of opportunity Duty and person centred care 3) Foster good relations between protected characteristics. methodology will ensure that all patients receive bespoke support.
-4) Not applicable bespoke support.
-There is no direct relationship between the policy and the protected characteristic of pregnancy or maternity.
-Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (f) Race New interventional No negative impact procedures bring Could the service change or policy have a improvements in patient disproportionate impact on people with the protected care meaning that all
+(e) Pregnancy and Maternity New interventional No negative impact

+procedures bring

+Could the service change or policy have a improvements in patient

+disproportionate impact on the people with the care meaning that all

-characteristics of Race? protected characteristic
+protected characteristics of Pregnancy and Maternity? protected characteristic

 groups will benefit from

 Your evidence should show which of the 3 parts of the enhanced diagnostic

 General Duty have been considered (tick relevant and treatment options.

 boxes).
 Where procedures are

+1) Demons discrimination because and applied, delivery will

+1) Remove discrimination, harassment and victimisation meet the requirements

+of the Equality Act and

+2) Promote equality of opportunity Public Sector Equality

+Duty and person centred care

+3) Foster good relations between protected

+characteristics. methodology will ensure that all patients receive

+bespoke support.

+4) Not applicable

+There is no direct

+relationship between the

+policy and the protected

+characteristic of

+pregnancy or maternity.

+Protected Characteristic Service Evidence Provided Possible negative impact and

+Additional Mitigating Action

+10 - Required

+(f) Race New interventional No negative impact

+procedures bring

+Could the service change or policy have a improvements in patient

+disproportionate impact on people with the protected care meaning that all

+0 characteristics of Race? protected characteristic

+, Your ovidopco should show which of the 2 parts of the groups will benefit from

+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant enhanced diagnostic and treatment options.

+boxes).
+Where procedures are

-applied, delivery will
+bures). applied, delivery will

-1) Remove discrimination, harassment and meet the requirements
+- 1) Remove discrimination, harassment and meet the requirements

 victimisation of the Equality Act and

-(A) December 2011 of a constant Public Sector Equality
+Public Sector Equality

-2) Promote equality of opportunity Duty and person
+2 2) Promote equality of opportunity Duty and person

-2) Easter good relations between protected centred care
+centred care

-3) Foster good relations between protected characteristics methodology will ensure
+3) Foster good relations between protected methodology will ensure

-Characteristics that all patients receive
+0 characteristics that all patients receive

+· · · · · · · · · · · · · · · · · · · bespoke support.

-4) Not applicable bespoke support.
+4 4) Not applicable

 In relation to the

 protected characteristic

 of race, the policy will be

 applied alongside

 existing NHSGGC

 policies that support

 access to services for

 people who do not have

 English as a first

 language.
 Any service-

 specific information

 relating to the

 interventional procedure

 will be made available in

 other languages and

 interpreters will be